Latin squares of order 5 and Latin patterns up to order 7

 3.1.
 Latin patterns as building blocks for Latin squares

-The set of LS’s of order 4 was stepwise reduced in Chapter 2 to a small number of independent LS’s by establishing symmetry relations between them.
-The reduction process for the 1344 LS’s of order 5 will be performed in a more structural manner .
+The set of LS’s of order 4 was stepwise reduced in Chapter 2 to five independent LS’s by establishing symmetry relations between them.
+The reduction process for the 1344 LS’s of order 5 will be performed with emphasis on structure.
 The notion of a Latin pattern: the arrangement of all same- symbol sites of a LS-structure , was coined in Chapter 2.
 We aim here at the arrangement as such, indifferent to orientation etc. A Latin square of order n is a superposition of n Latin patterns (par.
 1.1) represented by a Latin patterns diagram.

 Figure 3.1.1.
 Latin patterns in order 5 LS’s

-The Latin patterns above correspond with four solutions of the so-called n-rooks problem on a n x n chessboard (placing the rooks in such a manner on the board that they are not attacking each other), for n=5.
-In fact this problem has 23 solutions (ref.10); the other 19 are merely products of translation of ST, TC,CCS and L across the edges of the board 9 (ref.8) The lattice (L) has symbol-sites at next nearest neighbour distances (V5, the knight's move in chess), and with periods meeting the lengths and directions of the corners of an order 5 Latin square.
+The Latin patterns above correspond with four solutions of the so-called n-rooks problem on a n x n chessboard (placing the rooks in such a manner on the board that they are not attacking each other),for n=5.
+In fact this problem has 23 solutions (ref.
+9); the other 19 are merely products of translation of ST, TC,CCS and L across the edges of the board 9.
+The lattice (L) has symbol-sites at next nearest neighbour distances (V5, the knight's move in chess), and with periods meeting the lengths and directions of the corners of an order 5 Latin square.
 Again, extension beyond the Latin square boundaries (par.
 2.3) is helpful to confirm its square (sub)lattice character (Fig. 3.1.1).
 Each occupied site is the rotation point of a fourfold axis of L. There are also lattice type Latin patterns for n=3 and n=7 (par.3.5).

 A Latin pattern composition formula (briefly composition formula) can now be written for each Latin square of order 5 as: